odoo/owl/doc/miscellaneous/comparison.md

 declarative user interfaces.
 To do that, all these frameworks uses a virtual dom.
 However, there are still obviously many differences.

 In this page, we try to highlight some of these differences.
-Obviously, a lot of effort was done to be fair.
+Obviously, a lot of effort was put to be fair.
 However, if you disagree with some of the points discussed, feel free to open an issue/submit a PR to correct this text.

 ## Content